ohir/bitpeek/README.md

 // Output:
 // Type:5 ext.ACK Id:0x7DF from 222.173.190.239:19726

 // Benchmark:   277 ns/op  64 B/op 1 allocs/op     (Sprintf: 862 ns/op)
 ```

 ### Easy Format String

 	    (excerpt)
-	? - bitlabel with digit 0 or 1
+	? - show bitlabel with digit 0 or 1 in place of ?
-	> - bitlabel - only if bit is SET
+	> - show bitlabel - only if bit is SET
-	< - bitlabel - only if bit is UNSET
+	< - show bitlabel - only if bit is UNSET
-	= - bitlabel lowercased if bit is UNSET
+	= - show bitlabel in lowercase if bit is UNSET
 	D - Decimal number
 	H - Hex digit: 0..F
 	C - Character (utf8)